plone/plone.restapi-client/docs/actions/users.md

 ## Get User

+### Query function

-This function returns the information about an individual user at the given path.
+Use the `getUserQuery` function to get the query for fetching the information about an individual user at the given path.

-- Function name: `getUserQuery`
+### Hook

+Use the `useGetUser` hook to get the information about an individual user at the given path.

 ### Parameters